MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 1.  **Must be a new (unreleased) title.** Titles that have already been released and are using the Cloud-Powered Achievements system are ineligible.
 For more, see [Why can’t existing titles “migrate” onto the new Achievements 2017 system?](#_Why_can’t_existing)

-2.  **Must use August 2016 XDK or newer.** The Simplified Achievements API was released in the August 2016 XDK.
+2.  **Must use August 2016 XDK or newer.** The Update_Achievement API was released in the August 2016 XDK.

 3.  **Must be an XDK or UWP title.** The Achievements 2017 system is not available for legacy platforms, including Xbox 360, Windows 8.x or older, nor Windows Phone 8 or older.

-## UpdateAchievement API
+## Update_Achievement API

-Once your achievements are configured via [XDP](achievements-in-xdp.md) or [UDC](achievements-in-udc.md) and published to your dev sandbox, your title can unlock them by calling the UpdateAchievement API.
+Once your achievements are configured via [XDP](achievements-in-xdp.md) or [UDC](achievements-in-udc.md) and published to your dev sandbox, your title can unlock them by calling the Update_Achievement API.

 The API is available in both the XDK and the Xbox Live SDK.